Welcome to Redstor's glossary

 Incremental backups is a backup method used by Redstor in which only data that has been changed or created since the previous backup is backed up.

-InstantData is a trademarked Redstor technology which allows a customer to access their backed-up files almost instantaneously after triggering a recovery.
+InstantData is a Redstor technology which allows a customer to access their backed-up files almost instantly after triggering a recovery.
 This is possible because the files that are accessed first are recovered first, while the less urgent data recovery continues in the background.

 Our Integrity Check feature is a reliable way of checking the integrity of your backed-up files on the relevant StorageServers and MirrorServers.
 All files are scanned to make sure they are present and intact.